Update Compression for Deep Neural Networks on the Edge: Update compression

 To achieve compact refinement, we first re-parameterise the current network in a way such that \begin{enumerate} \item the new learnable parameters are much fewer than the original ones; and \item the model can be effectively updated by refining the new parameters with the new dataset $D_2$. \end{enumerate}

 To this end, we focus on the network's convolutional (Conv) layers and fully connected (FC) layers, as mainstream DNNs largely consist of these two types of layers.
-Other types of layers such as batch normalisation~\cite{ioffe2015batch}, if exist in the network, are not targeted for update compression in our method.
+Other types of layers, such as batch normalisation~\cite{ioffe2015batch}, are not targeted for update compression in our method.

 \paragraph{Low Rank Approximation (LRA)} We first describe the compact refinement algorithm using a baseline re-parameterisation method LRA before we introduce the proposed techniques.
 Let $\phi_l \subset \theta$ denote the weight tensor of layer $l$, which is either a Conv or FC layer.
 Note that $\phi_l$ does not include the bias terms $\bm b_l$ of the layer.
 If the layer has bias terms, they are not aimed for update compression in our method and remain as learnable parameters.
 We firstly re-arrange $\phi_l$ to a matrix of size $o \times i$.
 For Conv layers, $o$ is the number of output channels and $i$ is the product of the number of input channels and the size of the kernel along each dimension, \eg, the kernel height and the kernel width for the 2D case.
 For FC layers, $o$ is simply the number of output features and $i$ the input features.